Cyclone Asani: India

-The Government of India's Union Home Secretary Ajay Kumar Bhalla had reviewed prepared for the cyclone deployed nine team and keep seven team in Andhra Pradesh, and Odisha by the National Disaster Response Force (NDRF) and additional team also have been readied.
+The Government of India's Union Home Secretary Ajay Kumar Bhalla had reviewed preparation for the cyclone, deployed nine teams and kept seven teams reserved in Andhra Pradesh and Odisha aided by the National Disaster Response Force (NDRF); additional teams also had been readied.
 The IMD issued the cyclone's warnings over Andhra Pradesh.
 In West Bengal, Kolkata Municipal Corporation prepared their teams to start work immediately after the damage by the cyclone.

 In Visakhapatnam, Indian Navy has prepared six diving teams and 19 flood relief teams for assistance to civil authorities, along with five Indian Navy ships with relief material, and diving teams along the coast of Andhra Pradesh and Odisha.
 The cyclone's associated strong wind caused very heavy rain over Kerala, Andhra Pradesh, and Odisha.
 IndiGo cancelled 23 flights from Visakhapatnam International Airport. four Air Asia flights were also cancelled at the place for the day, 10 flights at the Chennai airport, including those from Hyderabad, Visakhapatnam, Jaipur and Mumbai, also had been canceled.
 About 30,225 estimate crops were affected.
-Damage in Nandyal, Anantapur and Sri Sathya Sai districts wasestimated at Rs121.2 million (US$1.57 million).
+Damage in Andhra Pradesh was estimated to be Rs25 billion (US$323 million).

-Three fatalities were confirmed from the cyclone as of May 19.
-A Mandal Parishad Territorial Constituency (MPTC) from YSR Congress Party was killed after a Palymra tree fell over him.
+Three fatalities were confirmed from the cyclone as of 19 May.
+A Mandal Parishad Territorial Constituency (MPTC) from YSR Congress Party was killed after a Palmyra tree fell over him.
 A 43-year-old man was killed as a wall collapsed over him in the house of Kamanagaruvu village in Amalapuram.
 Another man was killed by a lightning strike at Jalandaki in Nellore district.

 Bangladesh

 4,915 cyclone shelter centres has been prepared by Barisal divisional administration in five coastal districts, two million people in livestock.
-District Administration of Cox’s Bazar has also taken necessary measures for refugee Rohingyas in Ukhia and Teknaf camps.
+District Administration of Cox's Bazar has also taken necessary measures for refugee Rohingyas in Ukhia and Teknaf camps.